jburditt/RoundHousE/ReadMe.md

 * SQL version controlled, commit code alongside SQL
 * Database versioning

-Nice to have:
+Nice to have
+---
-1. SQL linked to Jira issues
+* SQL linked to Jira issues
-2. Bi-Directional
+* Bi-Directional
-3. Database recovery
+* Database recovery
-4. Backups on each minor version release
+* Backups on each minor version release

-Scenarios to consider:
+Scenarios to consider
+---
-1. Upgrading a database with version 1.0.0 and upgrading a database with version 1.0.1 both with version 1.0.2
+* Upgrading a database with version 1.0.0 and upgrading a database with version 1.0.1 both with version 1.0.2
-2. Removing an update script
+* Removing an update script
-3. Scripts with prerequisite scripts
+* Scripts with prerequisite scripts
-4. Removing a stored proc
+* Removing a stored proc

-How to downgrade (Does not work, needs revision):
+How to downgrade (Does not work, needs revision)
+---
-1. Retrieve previous SQL Database Project version
+* Retrieve previous SQL Database Project version
-2. SQL Data Tools Schema compare SQL Database Project to Target database
+* SQL Data Tools Schema compare SQL Database Project to Target database
-3. Run update
+* Run update

-Format:
+Format
+---
-1. Do not use "USE"
+* Do not use "USE"
-2. Onetime scripts do not need to be idempotent, anytime scripts do
+* Onetime scripts do not need to be idempotent, anytime scripts do
-3. Filenames will be <DATE>_<OBJECTNAME>-<TOPIC>.sql e.g. 20151126_WNARCCartOrderList-Omniture.sql, 20151126-1_AlterWNShopCart.sql
+* Filenames will be <DATE>_<OBJECTNAME>-<TOPIC>.sql e.g. 20151126_WNARCCartOrderList-Omniture.sql, 20151126-1_AlterWNShopCart.sql
-4. There is a separate folder for each database e.g. ARCTEMS, Arcteryx
+* There is a separate folder for each database e.g. ARCTEMS, Arcteryx

-Notes:
+Notes
+---
-1. Once you commit a onetime script, you cannot change it [or you will get an error].
+Once you commit a onetime script, you cannot change it [or you will get an error].
 Make a new script.

 Scripts in these folder will only run once (Onetime)